bstillman/bgbackup/README.md

 Details about each backup are emailed to all email addresses listed in MAILLIST and also logged in the database (PERCONA_SCHEMA.xtrabackup_history) for easier monitoring in MONyog.

+Encrypted incremental backups are enabled by decrypting the xtrabackup_checkpoints file.

+Options for inclusion of Galera and slave info.

+If Galera option is yes, the script will enable wsrep_desync on the node being backed up.
+When the backup is finished, it will check for wsrep_local_recv_queue to return to zero before disabling wsrep_desync.

+Option to disable MONyog alerts before, and enable after.

 Use the following to create the encryption key file:
 ```
 openssl rand -base64 24